Zak Irvin: Senior year

 He served as a co-captain with Derrick Walton.
 In the final four of the 2016 2K Sports Classic held at the Madison Square Garden on November 17 and 18, Irvin posted 16 points against Marquette in the semifinal and 16 against SMU to earn tournament MVP as Michigan won the tournament.
 Following the season, he was an honorable mention All-Big Ten selection by the media.
 In the 2017 Big Ten Conference men's basketball tournament championship game 71–56 victory over (#23/#24) Wisconsin, Irvin contributed 15 points for eighth-seeded Michigan.
 During the Tournament, Irvin averaged 14.8 points, 6.5 rebounds and 3.3 assist.
 After the tournament, he was named to the Big Ten tournament Team.
 The team reached the round of sixteen of the 2017 NCAA Division I men's basketball tournament.
 Irvin finished first in minutes played (35.4) in the Big Ten for the season.
 He finished his career tied for first in career games played in school history (142), third in career three-point shots made (241) and fourth in career minutes played (4,225).
 Irvin was one of five Big Ten players invited to participate in the annual Portsmouth Invitational Tournament for the top NCAA seniors (along with Bronson Koenig, Malcolm Hill, Marc Loving and Tai Webster).

 Professional career

 Following the season Irvin went undrafted in the 2017 NBA draft and signed to play with the Miami Heat for the 2017 NBA Summer League.
-Ultimately, Irvin signed with Victoria Libertas Pesaro of the Lega Basket Serie A (the Italian League) in July 2017.
+Ultimately, Irvin signed with Victoria Libertas Pesaro of the Lega Basket Serie A (the Italian league) in July 2017.
 Irvin left the team in mid-September.

 On December 26, 2017, Irvin joined the Israeli team Hapoel Eilat on a trial contract.
 He parted ways with Eilat before appearing in any game for them.

 Westchester Knicks (2018)

-On January 25, 2018, he was acquired by the Westchester Knicks of the NBA G League.
-On February 2, Irvin debuted with a 10-point/10-rebound double-double in a 107–93 victory against the Greensboro Swarm.
+On January 25, 2018, Irvin was acquired by the Westchester Knicks of the NBA G League.
+On February 2, he debuted with a 10-point, 10-rebound double-double in a 107–93 victory against the Greensboro Swarm.